Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Introduction

 \section{Introduction}

-\IEEEPARstart{P}PG devices represent a promising approach to monitor vital parameters such as blood pressure, heart rate, and respiratory rate.
-Their non-invasive nature and cost-effectiveness in comparison to alternative approaches makes them popular for both medical and personal health monitoring purposes \cite {charlton20232023, castaneda2018review, gonzalez2023benchmark}.
+\IEEEPARstart{P}PG devices offer a promising approach to monitor vital parameters such as blood pressure, heart rate, and respiratory rate.
+Their non-invasive nature and cost-effectiveness in comparison to alternative approaches make them popular for both medical and personal health monitoring purposes \cite {charlton20232023, castaneda2018review, gonzalez2023benchmark}.
 One of the most widely considered prediction problems based on PPG data is blood pressure (BP) estimation.

 Traditionally, BP estimation from PPG signals has involved analyzing features in the PPG data and connecting them to BP measurements using different methods, e.g., pulse wave analysis \cite{o2001pulse}.
 However, the traditional methods possess certain limitations in real-world applications, e.g., variations in physiology \cite {allen2007photoplethysmography} and the requirement for calibration \cite{Wan2020,gonzalez2023benchmark}.